Lunarbits222/Lunarbits222/README.md

 5. What is a Runestone?
 Runestones are the Rune protocol messages stored in the OP_RETURN output of the Rune transaction.

-6. What is a Cenotaph?
-When a Runestone is malformed for whatever reason it is called a Cenotaph and in the event there is a Cenotaph all Runes in the transaction are burned

-7. What happens if a person transfers a UTXO containing RUNE without the OP_RETURN R?
-If you transfer a UTXO with Rune without the requisite OP_RETURN R, all Runes in that UTXO will be transferred to the first non OP_RETURN output.
-We recommend setting up a new address exclusively for receiving Ruens and refraining from transferring any UTXO from there until there's wallet integration

 ## Lunarbits Software and Technical Systems: